anna099/hegel/introduction/1-introduction.md

 unhappiness; however, in doing so, it faces the challenge of the many forms of separation that dominate modernity.

-This introduction refers to the 'Introduction' and 'Preface' to Hegel's book, as well as some other writings by Hegel, in order to establish the context and general workings of his project.

 #### Dualism {#dual}

 Hegel sees modern life as rife with dualisms, just like that of the individual